Ulster University - Belfast

 Art Psychotherapy

-The MSc Art Psychotherapy course is a two-year part-time training programme approved by the Health and Care Professions Council (HCPC), the regulating body for the health and care professions in the UK.
+The MSc Art Psychotherapy programme will be a two-year, full time training approved by the Health and Care Professions Council (HCPC), the regulating body for the health and care professions in the UK.

 Subjects taught